 – Emily Dickinson

-SO LET'S START WITH the happiest day of Marion Woodman’s life; or so she characterized it to me when I formally interviewed her seven years after the special party they threw for her in the spring of 1974 at South Secondary School to commemorate the premature retirement of a much-loved teacher of English, Theatre and Philosophy.
-For 22 intermittent years, Marion had been teaching at South and had briefly left the school on two earlier occasions.
+SO LET'S START WITH the happiest day of Marion Woodman’s life; or so she characterized it to me – the special party they threw for her in the spring of 1974 at South Secondary School to commemorate the premature retirement of a much-loved teacher of English, Theatre and Philosophy.
+For twenty-two intermittent years, Marion had been teaching at South and had briefly left the school on two earlier occasions.

 In 1962 she had spent a year in England with her husband, Ross, and in 1968 she retired from teaching to set out alone on a spiritual journey which began with a proposed tour of ashrams in India and culminated two years later in London, England where she went through analysis for one year with Dr. A.E.
 Bennett, a lifelong friend and colleague of psychological pioneer, Carl Gustav Jung.
 Following this analysis she had returned to South for what would turn out to be her final three years of teaching.